MileHacker Logo

 Motion Sickness Solutions

-• Pack Dramamine or similar over-the-counter remedies.
+• Pack Dramamine or something like it over-the-counter remedies.

 Activity-Specific Equipment